Inheritance (Provision for Family and Dependants) Act 1975: Types of claimants

 In each of these categories there are criteria and requirements that must be satisfied for eligibility to claim.
+An application must be brought within six months of when representation of the estate is taken out.

 Repeals

-This Act entirely repealed the Inheritance (Family Provision) Act 1938.
-Ten other Acts were partly repealed by this Act, those repeals are listed in the Schedule to the Act; further amendments to other legislation are made by section 26 of this Act.
+This act entirely repealed the Inheritance (Family Provision) Act 1938 (1 & 2 Geo.
+6. c.
+45).
+Ten other acts were partly repealed by this act, those repeals are listed in the Schedule to the act; further amendments to other legislation are made by section 26 of the act.